Answered By: Colin Magee

 Let's go back to the library's webpage.
 Today we're going to find some articles using one of the library's databases.

-Research Databases page
+Screenshot of the Research Databases page

-The library's three largest databases are located in the box at the top: ProQuest, EBSCOhost, and Gale Academic OneFile.
-The second box features some smaller databases: Gale In Context Opposing Viewpoints, which is great for finding information for English 101, Access World News from NewsBank for newspaper articles including from the Madisonville Messenger, Credo Reference for finding general information on a topic, and JSTOR.
+The library's three largest databases are located at the top: ProQuest, EBSCOhost, and Gale Academic OneFile.
+The second box features some smaller databases.
+Gale In Context Opposing Viewpoints is great for finding information for English 101.
+More databases can be located at the bottom of the page.

 In the next video, we'll search for some information using one of the library's databases.